Earth’s Greatest Wildlife Destination

 Fur seals are starting to set up territories here at this time, a beach that in the height of the breeding season looks to be alive with a constant frenetic movement of seals.
 At the east end of this dramatic walled cove, you’ll find a colony of king penguins, many lounging in front of a waterfall pouring out of the island’s interior.

 60,000 pairs of king penguins call this glacial plain home, making it a beloved site for any who explore South Georgia.
 Salisbury is located in the Bay of Isles, looking out on the wandering albatross breeding islands of Prion and Albatross.
-If you sit down quietly, you may find yourself the subject of king penguin curiosity as one might try to see if your shoelaces will detach with a tug.
 King penguins have a staggered breeding season where each adult’s activities are dependent upon what they did the season before.
 Those that had no chick or an early fledging chick the previous year will be courting and mating, whereas those that did have a chick in the previous year may delay breeding.
 These early breeders have the best chances of successfully fledging a chick this year.
 You will find molting penguins lining the freshwater streams that run from the glaciers to the sea.
 The charming South Georgia pipit, the world’s southernmost passerine (perching bird), will look upon us curiously while singing.
 Hopefully snow will still be on the ground around the colony, a canvas of white upon which the penguins walk.
 The king penguins share the beach with fur seals and elephant seals, and many giant-petrels will be patrolling the shores to forage for the penguins that did not make it through the winter.

 You arrive just before the young, overwintering wandering albatross fledge, starting years of seafaring life before finally returning as young adults to breed.
 Each pair of albatross has a private estate with at least 30 square meters of open space around its nest site for courtship and takeoffs and landings, a real contrast with the king penguin’s territory of less than one square meter.
 Tragically, wandering albatross are declining rapidly because of illegal fishing vessels mining ‘white gold’, another name for Chilean seabass or Patagonia toothfish.